AEW Dynamite preview: The card for tonight's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s edition of the AEW Dynamite television show.

--Isiah Kassidy faces AEW’s newest signee in a qualifier for the Face of the Revolution Ladder Match.
+-Wardlow vs. Max Caster in a qualifier for the Face of the Revolution ladder match.

-Powell’s POV: Wednesday’s Dynamite will be live from Atlantic City, New Jersey at Jim Whelan Boardwalk Hall.
+Powell’s POV: Dynamite will be live from Nashville, Tennessee at Nashville Municipal Auditorium.
 AEW Rampage will also be taped tonight.
 Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from anyone attending AEW Dynamite in New Jersey.
+We are looking for reports from anyone attending AEW Dynamite in Nashville.
 If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment